 The two schools in Clay County that offers the AICE program are Fleming Island High School and Oakleaf High School.
 The AICE program is considered an Academy and students must be either zoned for those schools in order to participate or among the 10% of the total candidates selected that are zoned at other schools.
 For more information, parents and students should contact those schools.

-AICE is an international curriculum and examination program modeled on the British pre-college curriculum.
-For an AICE diploma, a candidate must earn the equivalent of six seven credits by passing a combination of exams at either the full (one-credit) Advanced Subsidiary Level (AS) or double (two credits) International Advanced Level (A), with at least one course coming from Global Perspectives and one course from each of the other three curriculum areas. each of the 3.4 curriculum areas.
+For an AICE diploma, a candidate must earn the equivalent of seven credits by passing a combination of exams at either the full (one-credit) Advanced Subsidiary Level (AS) or double (two credits) International Advanced Level (A), with at least one course coming from Global Perspectives and one course from each of the other three curriculum areas.
 Students in schools enrolled in the AICE courses do not have to pay to take the exams.

-ACCEL (18-credit) Diploma (students will receive one of the 3 standard diploma types):
+ACCEL (18-credit) Diploma